alternativehood/opendis2-demo/README.md

 # OpenDis2

+** ATTENTION - THIS REPO IS NOT RELATED AT ALL TO ANY DISCIPLES II REMAKE AND NEVENDAAR LABS!
+THIS IS A JUST A DEMO.**

 > **Status: frozen proof-of-concept**
 >
 > OpenDis2 is a technical demonstration of a portable Disciples II engine prototype.
 This repository is published as a source-code, architecture, tooling, and reverse-engineering reference.
 It is not under active development and has no release roadmap or maintenance commitment.